Monday, June 24, 2013

 Fate of the Fragrance:

 During the late 1960's, Coty bought out Tuvache and released Jungle Gardenia under the Tuvache name.
-Coty discontinued the perfume sometime in the early 1980s, then reformulated and re-released their new version in 1995 in association with Tuvache, which some say was close, but again, definitely not the same fragrance.
+However, Coty discontinued the perfume sometime in the early 1980s, then reformulated and re-released their new version in 1995 in association with Tuvache, which some say was close, but again, definitely not the same fragrance.

 • Top notes: bitter orange oil, clary sage, cyclamen